 Tragic accidents can occur if the operator is not alert to the presence of children.
 Children are often attracted to the machine and the mowing activity.
 Never assume that children will remain where you last saw them.
-The following requirements must be followed to prevent injury to children.

-- 1. Keep children out of the mowing area and under the watchful care of another responsible adult. - Be alert and turn the machine off if children enter the area. - 3.
-Before and while backing, look behind and down for small children. - 4.
-Never carry children.
-They may fall off and be seriously injured or interfere with safe machine operation. - 5.
-Never allow children to operate the machine. - 6.
-Use extra care when approaching blind corners, shrubs, trees, the end of a fence or other objects that may obscure vision.
+- Keep children out of the mowing area and under the watchful care of another responsible adult. - Be alert and turn the machine off if children enter the area. - Before and while backing, look behind and down for small children. - Never carry children, even with the blades off.
+They may fall off and be seriously injured or interfere with safe machine operation. - Never allow children to operate the machine. - Use extra care when approaching blind corners, shrubs, trees, the end of a fence or other objects that may obscure vision.